 Humana knows that the health system needs to refocus on providing people with recommended preventive care and other primary care services that will keep them healthy and keep them out of the hospital.
 All too often, patients don’t receive the primary care they need, or the care they do receive is inefficient and not coordinated.

 Under the traditional fee-for-service system, health professionals too often focus on patient care only when those patients are in front of them, not after the patients have left the office.
-Providers don’t receive enough useful information about the populations they are treating.
+Physicians don’t receive enough useful information about the populations they are treating.
 Barriers in the system interfere with efforts to improve health quality, access to needed care and patient experience.

-Such shortfalls are very costly, both in outcomes for the patient and in financial impact on the system.
+Such shortfalls are costly, both in outcomes for the patient and in financial impact on the system.
 There are better ways to encourage accountable, data-driven, patient-centered primary care, and Humana is advancing those innovations throughout the system by building a primary care continuum.
 We have numerous initiatives within this continuum that share best practices based on accountability, information, and Humana’s triple aim of quality, access and patient experience.

 Primary care must be improved by ensuring that providers are responsible for the comprehensive care of the patient.
 Greater accountability means serving the patient’s total needs—not just in the office but also extending beyond the walls of the clinic, after the patient has gone home or moved onto specialists, hospitals or skilled nursing facilities.
 Many primary care shortfalls occur when physicians find it difficult to follow up on these patient handoffs and to coordinate patient care adequately.